CheckoutDonate

 } from '@blocklet/payment-react';

-import { useSessionContext } from '../hooks/session-context'; // Your session context hook
+import { useSessionContext } from '../hooks/session-context'; // This is your app's session context hook

 if (!session) {